LAW 326 International Criminal LawMEF UniversityDegree Programs LawGeneral Information For StudentsDiploma SupplementErasmus Policy Statement

 Upon successful completion of the course, the learner is expected to be able to:

-1) Learn about the development of international criminal law
+1) Identify the basic principles of international criminal law.

 1) The ability to recognize and apply basic principles and theories of law, legal methodology, and interpretation methods.